AURIN/tilez/README.md

 After the properties file is made, the following -and quicker- command can be used:
   `mocha --no-colors --grep t-unit`

-NOTE: The test process spawns a VTS process to test the API, but CouchDB and PostgreSQL are replaced by a mock object.
+NOTE: The test process spawns a Tilez process to test the API, but CouchDB and PostgreSQL are replaced by a mock object.

 Integration testing (the process must be allowed to create/drop databases on the CouchDB server):